lunagarigen/notes/README.md

 # 2023-12-20
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always remember to write concise, well-documented code that is easy to understand and maintain.
 Additionally, it is crucial to continuously learn and update your skills by reading blogs, attending workshops, or participating in online communities.
 With these tips, your programming skills will continue to grow and improve.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."